 TEP's stability and reliability remain the keys to UniSource Energy's continued success.
 In 2000, TEP exceeded $1 billion in revenues for the first time in its history.
 That same year, Tucson voters approved a 25-year extension of TEP's franchise agreement, launching the next chapter of a productive relationship that began more than 110 years ago.

 Also in 2000, TEP began clearing land near its largest coal-fired generator for a new kind of power plant.
 The Springerville Generating Station Solar System (SGSSS), which began that year as a modest 20-kilowatt (kW) system, was expanded year after year until it ranked among the world's largest grid-tied photovoltaic (PV) arrays.
 The 6.4-megawatt (MW) system now generates enough energy to meet the annual electric needs of more than 1000 Tucson homes.
 The SGSSS established TEP's credentials as a solar power pioneer while making efficient use of customer funds provided through the ACC's renewable energy programs.

 In 2003, UniSource Energy purchased natural gas and electric distribution systems previously operated by Citizens Communications Company.
-The systems were organized under a new subsidiary, UniSource Energy Services (UES), which now serves more than 235,000 customers in northern and southern Arizona.
+The systems were organized under a new subsidiary, UniSource Energy Services (UES), which now serves about 249,000 customers in northern and southern Arizona.
 The agreement was the first transmission and distribution asset acquisition by UniSource Energy since the holding company was established in 1998.